FEP/ EIP Care Coordinator (Social Worker/OT/Nurse)

 Early Intervention in Psychosis Service - PATH (Psychosis: Prevention, Assessment and Treatment in Hertfordshire)

-Are you a creative, reflective and flexible Mental Health Nurse, Social Worker or Occupational Therapist with a passion for working with people experiencing psychosis for the first time, committed to delivering personalised and meaningful care?
+Are you a creative, reflective and flexible Mental Health Nurse, Social Worker or Occupational Therapist with a passion for working with people experiencing psychosis for the first time, committed to delivering personalized and meaningful care?

 Our ‘Caseload Mini Team’ workforce model is unique and highly supportive of collaborative working.
 You will work as the Leader of the Mini Team, working closely with a Band 4 & 5 colleague to manage the caseload together.
 This role is a real opportunity to build and develop your leadership and delegation skills, as well as maximising the opportunities and support provided by working closely with colleagues, as part of a mini team.